 However, the bottom line is, you can change the laws from the outside, but a man's heart can only be changed from the inside.
-If a person's heart is not changed, you will soon see the fruit of his persistent, inner thoughts.
+If a person's heart is not changed, if racism and hatred remain deep-seated, you will soon see the fruit of one's persistent, inner thoughts.
 This is why the "Jim Crow laws" of "separate but equal" were destined to fail in bringing social and economic justice to African Americans.